 As we get up and handle our morning routine, the brainwaves we are emitting depend on our past experiences and routine – if we are used to stress and heavy workloads, we may already be in High-Beta mode – our eyes wide open, our heart beating fast, thoughts racing 100 miles a minute.
 Yet, if we practice mindfulness, or have nothing radical going on that morning, we may still be in an Alpha state, slowly letting our brain wake up while we prepare for the day.

 Alpha brainwaves are the typical waves in which we experience mindfulness and peace.
 They tend to keep us in the moment – where we are physically and emotionally present.
-People who are often in an Alpha state are usually considered charismatic and magnetizing because they are aware of external stimuli and their brain is not overcrowded with information – they are not overthinking, they are simply existing at the moment and truthfully responding to external information.
+People who are often in an Alpha (and Low-Beta) state are usually considered charismatic and magnetizing because they are aware of external stimuli and their brain is not overcrowded with information – they are not overthinking, they are simply existing at the moment and truthfully responding to external information.

 When we drift into work mode, we are in a Beta state.
 Upcoming tasks or juggling several ideas at once keep us active and engaged.
 If you experience mental fog or lower mental engagement in the morning, this could be due to lack of proper sleep or healthy nutrition, or as a consequence to an overly stressful life.
 Although we sometimes feel that performing on top of our mental and physical ability makes us superhuman, it can imbalance our cortisol levels and, after some time, makes us feel more drowsy and distracted.